lucwillems/nats-stability/README.md

 - running java test application which launches 1 sender thread and 1 receiver thread
 - small message "this is a message"

+## branches

+- main : basic example application of the problem with no workaround.
+- workaround-xxxx : workaround implementations for testing

 ## Stability definition
 in general , receiving messager speed is lower than sender speed, so when sender can reach 1M msg/sec on my i7 system , receiver can not handle this amount of messages.